NehanMP/NehanMP/README.md

 # Hi there 👋 I'm Nehan Perera

-💡 Highly motivated tech enthusiast with a burning passion for solving complex problems through innovativeness and programming skills.
+💡 Highly motivated tech enthusiast with a burning passion for solving complex problems through innovativeness and programming.

 🚀 Committed to pushing the boundaries of what's possible and am always eager to explore new challenges that come my way.